About

 The Bilingual Speech Language Pathology Extension Institute Teachers College, Columbia University

 The Institute bridges the gap between research-based theoretical knowledge and everyday practice.
 This emphasis on training for practical application is reflected in everything from the use of practicing clinicians on the faculty to the project-based course content.
+Every weekend students learn through video case studies where they apply what they are learning to real children and adolescents.
+Additionally, the projects and assignments are designed to build deeper clinical skills and the ability to share the information from the Institute with their colleagues.

-To apply, follow the these instructions.
 For more information, contact bilingualslp@tc.columbia.edu.

 Catherine J. Crowley, J.D., Ph.D., CCC-SLP

-ASHA FELLOW and Board Recognized Specialist in Child Language
+Board Recognized Specialist in Child Language

-Professor of Practice, Director of the Bilingual Extension Institute, and Coordinator of
+Director of the Bilingual SLP Extension Institute

 Program in Communication Sciences and Disorders